 What is strange is that in this temple only the male animal is sacrificed.
 While in the temple of his sister Subbini which is next to the Budha Subba temple, only the female chicken is sacrificed.

 The Budhasubba temple is pagoda-style and the roof is covered with bronze.
 Clay pellet is abundant in the Budhasubba area.
 It is believed to have been built and used by the Budhasubba.
 It is also used by residents as a means of curing illness.

 Meanwhile, Hasina Simsar, located at Sundarpur in Morang, also has a common temple of Buddhasubba.
 In this area, there is a belief that Bijayapur Budhasubba used to come for hunting.

 According to legend, it is believed that three pair of yarn is tied at three places of the bamboo in the vicinity of the temple.
 The wishes of the devotees get fulfilled quickly.

 Therefore, the bamboo in the temple premises has been surrounded by wire mesh.
 There the devotees seem to have tied different colored ropes.
 As modern as it may be, when people arrive at the temple premises, they buy yarn rope and tie it around the bamboo wire.

-Regardless of the modernity of man, religious belief and faith still remain in his heart.
-This is explained by a string of bamboo thread in the temple premises.
+Regardless of the modernity of man, religious belief and faith remain in his heart.
+This is explained by a string of bamboo thread on the temple premises.
 The thread ropes are so large in number that there is no longer any place for the new cord to tie.

 The atmosphere of the temple is also very attractive.
 Upon arriving here, a calm, cool atmosphere gives positive energy to a person.
 This place seems like a piece of heaven as mentioned in the religious texts.
 Though so attractive and religiously important, the place has been obscured by a lack of publicity.